DiegoM2000/times-table-csci40/README.md

-# times-table-csci40
+# times-table
-Working Times Table created using c++
+Times Table for addition and multiplication